 Southern Salmon Patties are an inexpensive meal and an easy recipe to make.
 The canned recipe costs less than five dollars and is quick to get on the table.
-This Deep South dish is made with breadcrumbs and fries up fast.
+This Deep South salmon patty recipe is made with breadcrumbs and fries up fast.

-My mom loved salmon patties.
+My mom loved salmon patties (also known as a salmon cake recipe).
 I remember her cooking them quite a bit as a kid.
 She’d whip them up lickety-split and have them on the table ready to go.

-My husband requested southern salmon patties them the other night and I got a can of pink salmon and got to work.
+My husband requested Southern Salmon Patties the other night and I got a can of pink salmon and got to work.

 I didn’t want to spend too much time in the kitchen, so I made this recipe as easy as possible.
 With the exception of the canned salmon, I had all of the ingredients here at the house.